What does the course include?

 - Introduction to the sculpture, geology, family working histories and ecology of Tout Quarry with its rare grasses, butterflies and orchids

-- Demonstration of stone carving techniques – use of hand carving tools as used in 3D sculpture techniques, relief carving, stone masonry, architectural detail and letter-cutting,
+- Demonstration of stone carving techniques – use of hand carving tools

 - Selection of freshly quarried stone for individual ideas, lifting, moving and handling stone.
 Starting points for carving, individual tuition.